abkunal/100-days-of-code/log.md

 **Today's Progress:** Started Working on the Nightlife Coordination app.

 **Thoughts:** Trying to figure out how to access the body of the get request from Yelp.

+## Day 26 - June 29, 2017

+**Today's Progress:** Continued working on the nightlife coordination app.

+**Thoughts:** Spend 2-3 hours figuring out how to synchronize database calls with the server response.
+Finally I decided to try another approach and it seems to be on the right track.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)